Jujulien45/multiplayer-metroid-comunity/README.rst

 ======================
 Welcome to the multiplayer-metrovania-comunity github.
 It contains the libraries of multiplayer-metroid-vania and is availabe so that you can create mods.
+It also has a github hosted web site to generate json files for assets of the game.
 This game is a small 2d metroid vania platformer.